Extreme heat emergencies

 We’re working to protect British Columbians and help them adapt to the risks of our new, hotter climate.
 Explore how we’re improving our extreme heat response and promoting safer indoor spaces.

-Creating an emergency response system for heat warnings and heat emergencies.
+Creating an alert and response system for heat emergencies

 Be ready for an emergency.
 Learn about the hazards in your region and make a plan for staying safe.